Samantha Rayner Shows Off Fit Bod In Leopard-Print Bikini On Instagram

-Samantha Rayner has been posting a mix of swimsuit, lingerie, and daily outfit pics with her Instagram followers lately, and kept it rolling with a brand new bikini snap that’s likely to catch many of her fans’ attention.
+Samantha Rayner has been posting a mix of swimsuit, lingerie, and daily outfit pics with her Instagram followers lately, and she kept it rolling with a brand new bikini snap that’s likely to catch many of her fans’ attention.
 She was spotted flaunting her fit physique in a tiny leopard-print bikini while posing outside.

 The stunner stood facing the camera straight-on and propped out her right foot, leaving her hands by her sides.
 She gave a flirty pout with her lips slightly parted and glanced to her left.